khaleegram/eArena/README.md

 ### For Organizers:
 - **Tournament Creation:** A multi-step form to create customized tournaments with different formats (League, Cup, Champions League), rules, and prize pools.
-- **Automated Fixture Generation:** AI-powered scheduling for all tournament formats.
+- **Automated Fixture Generation:** Logic-based, deterministic scheduling for all tournament formats.
-- **Automated Standings:** Live, automated calculation and display of tournament standings.
+- **Automated Standings:** Live, automated calculation and display of tournament standings based on match results.
 - **Communication Hub:** Post announcements to all participants and monitor general chat.
 - **Dispute Resolution:** A dedicated interface to review and resolve disputed match results.